coderleonardo/coderleonardo/README.md

 ### :page_with_curl: Studying :pencil2:

-    I’m currently learning Deep Learning with a focus on Attention Gates
+    I’m currently learning Deep Learning with a focus on Attention Mechanisms.

 ---